edruid/Nitroxy-retail-system/readme.markdown

 A Point of Sale (POS) system run in a browser.
 It handles a barcodescanner to sell stuffs.

 ## State of the project
-The project is in active use but should be considerd an unstable alpha.
+The project is in active use but should be considerd a beta.

 ## Features
 * Sell things with a barcode scanner